9 Scoring Rules

 This page is a work in progress and minor changes will be made over time.

 Scoring rules evaluate probabilistic predictions and (attempt to) measure the overall predictive ability of a model in terms of both calibration and discrimination (Gneiting and Raftery 2007; Murphy 1973).
 In contrast to calibration measures, which assess the average performance across all observations on a population level, scoring rules evaluate the sample mean of individual predictions across all observations in a test set.
-As well as being able to provide information at an individual level, scoring rules are also popular as probabilistic forecasts are widely recognised to be superior to deterministic predictions for capturing uncertainty in predictions (A. P. Dawid 1984; A. Philip Dawid 1986).
+As well as being able to provide information at an individual level, scoring rules are also popular as probabilistic forecasts are widely recognized to be superior to deterministic predictions for capturing uncertainty in predictions (A. P. Dawid 1984; A. Philip Dawid 1986).
 Formalisation and development of scoring rules has primarily been due to Dawid (A. P. Dawid 1984; A. Philip Dawid 1986; A. Philip Dawid and Musio 2014) and Gneiting and Raftery (Gneiting and Raftery 2007); though the earliest measures promoting “rational” and “honest” decision making date back to the 1950s (Brier 1950; Good 1952).
 Few scoring rules have been proposed in survival analysis, although the past few years have seen an increase in popularity in these measures.
 Before delving into these measures, we will first describe scoring rules in the simpler classification setting.

 Scoring rules are pointwise losses, which means a loss is calculated for all observations and the sample mean is taken as the final score.
 To simplify notation, we only discuss scoring rules in the context of a single observation where \(L_i(\hat{S}_i, t_i, \delta_i)\) would be the loss calculated for some observation \(i\) where \(\hat{S}_i\) is the predicted survival function (from which other distribution functions can be derived), and \((t_i, \delta_i)\) is the observed survival outcome.

-10.1 Classification Losses
+9.1 Classification Losses

 In the simplest terms, a scoring rule compares two values and assigns them a score (hence ‘scoring rule’), formally we’d write \(L: \mathbb{R}\times \mathbb{R}\mapsto \bar{\mathbb{R}}\).
 In machine learning, this usually means comparing a prediction for an observation to the ground truth, so \(L: \mathbb{R}\times \mathcal{P}\mapsto \bar{\mathbb{R}}\) where \(\mathcal{P}\) is a set of distributions.
 Crucially, scoring rules usually refer to comparisons of true and predicted distributions.
-As an example, take the Brier score (Brier 1950) defined by: \[L_{Brier}(\hat{p}_i, y_i) = (y_i - \hat{p}_i(y_i))^2\]
+As an example, take the Brier score (Brier 1950) defined by: \[ L_{Brier}(\hat{p}_i, y_i) = (y_i - \hat{p}_i(y_i))^2 \]

 This scoring rule compares the ground truth to the predicted probability distribution by testing if the difference between the observed event and the truth is minimized.
 This is intuitive as if the event occurs and \(y_i = 1\), then \(\hat{p}_i(y_i)\) should be as close to one as possible to minimize the loss.
 On the other hand, if \(y_i = 0\) then the better prediction would be \(\hat{p}_i(y_i) = 0\).